-Rear Admiral Kelly is a Cutterman with over ten years of service at sea, including two command tours in CCG SENECA and CGC MONOMOY.
+Rear Admiral Kelly is a Cutterman with over ten years of service at sea, including two command tours on board CGC SENECA and CGC MONOMOY.
 As Executive Officer in CGC SPENCER, he prepared and successfully led the crew for deployment with the U.S. Navy’s 6th Fleet in support of Operation Iraqi Freedom.
 Additionally, CGC SPENCER stood the watch protecting the ports of New York and Boston in the days following the attacks of September 11th.
-Rear Admiral Kelly’s major awards include the Legion of Merit (3), Meritorious Service Medal (4), the Coast Guard Commendation Medal (6), the Coast Guard Achievement Medal and the permanent Cutterman’s Pin.
+Rear Admiral Kelly’s major awards include the Legion of Merit (4), Meritorious Service Medal (4), the Coast Guard Commendation Medal (6), the Coast Guard Achievement Medal and the permanent Cutterman’s Pin.